department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/research/alerts-discovery-conversation-guide.md

 1. Can you tell me a little about yourself? (if needed, ask about service history)
 2. What device are you joining us on?
 3. Do you currently, or have you ever, received any benefits from the VA?
+    4. If yes: What benefits?
-4. Do you currently, or have you ever, filed a claim or appeal with the VA?
+5. Do you currently, or have you ever, filed a claim or appeal with the VA?
-5. (if yes) How do you check for any updates or changes to your benefits?
+6. (if yes) How do you check for any updates or changes to your benefits?
-6. Have you ever used the My VA page on VA.gov?
+7. Have you ever used the My VA page on VA.gov?
 What do you use it for?
-7. How often do you go online to manage your benefits?
+8. How often do you go online to manage your benefits?

 ## BACKGROUND AND QUESTIONS - 5 minutes

 Just a little bit of background before we start - we are working on building a central place for you to recieve any action items, updates or reminders on VA.gov.
 These could be anything related to health care, benefits or just general announcements.

-1. So let's imagine that this sort of page exits - a centralized place for any new updates, reminders or action items that you need to complete on VA.gov.
+1. So let's imagine that this sort of page exists - a centralized place for any new updates, reminders or action items that you need to complete on VA.gov.
 What would you expect a page like this would be called?
 2. What kind of information would you expect to be on a page like this?
-3. What are some scenarios in your life would want a page like this?
+3. What are some scenarios in your life where you would want a page like this?
 4. Imagine that you do have new [USE THEIR WORD], how would you know?
 Where would you expect to see that on VA.gov?

 ## PROTOTYPE - 25 minutes